Vegan lifestyle and plant-based products are undeniably on the rise across the globe.

-Facebook & Instagram Ads targeting a vegan audience
+6. Facebook & Instagram Ads targeting a vegan audience

-Pinterest Ads targeting vegan posts and topics
+7. Pinterest Ads targeting vegan posts and topics

-- Pinterest ads are much less competitive than ads on other platforms too, yielding lower CPCs and less ads crowding the platform.
-I recommend creating an ad campaign targeting other vegan posts so you’re getting in front of the right audiences as they’re browsing.
+- Pinterest ads are much less competitive than ads on other platforms too, yielding lower CPCs and fewer ads crowding the platform.
+Even though Pinterest saw a 52% jump in pinned vegan recipes between 2015 and 2016.
+I recommend creating an ad campaign targeting other vegan posts so you’re getting in front of the right target audience as they’re browsing.

-I hope this gives you some ideas to start growing your vegan sales!
-And if you'd like to see how Upgrow can provide a complete digital marketing strategy and manage your online customer acquisition programs, schedule a discovery call now!
-So which strategy are you going to try?
-Any other ideas?
-Let us know in the comments below...
+If you’d like to see how Upgrow can provide a complete digital marketing strategy and manage your online customer acquisition programs, schedule a discovery call with us today and we’d be more than happy to talk to you!